josheinhorn/NAXB/README.md

 The below are supported "out of the box" types.
 NAXB can be extended using a Custom Resolver (discussed later).
 +	Nested NAXB models
 +	Concrete implementations of `ICollection<T>` (`List<T>`, `SortedList<T>`, etc.)
+	+	`T` can be any of the other supported non-enumerable Types listed in this section
++	Concrete implementations of `IDictionary<TKey, TValue>`
+	+	This requires special "nested" XPaths in order to select a set of Key Value Pairs, see **XPath Attribute** section
+	+	Both `TKey` and `TValue~ can be any of the other supported non-enumerable Types listed in this section
 +	Arrays (e.g. `Person[]`, `Automobile[]`)
+	+	Array element Type can be any of the other supported non-enumerable Types listed in this section
 +	Nullable types (e.g. `bool?`, `Nullable<int>`)
 +	Enums
 +	All primitive types besides `object` (`string`, `char`, `int`, `bool`, etc.)